 The assessments and study materials are protected by copyright law.
 Do not share or distribute any assessment (in part or in whole) outside of our class.
-In particular, you may not upload any part of any assessment to an online help service (like Chegg).
+You may not upload any part of any assessment to an online help service.